Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Experiments and Results

-For the BPG+LDPC+QAM configuration, we explored various combinations of LDPC code rates and modulation methods.
-Specifically, we selected channel code rates from the set $\{(3072, 6144), (3072, 4608), (1536, 4608)\}$, corresponding to code rates of 1/2, 2/3, and 1/3, respectively.
-We considered QAM modulation with orders of $\{4, 16, 64, 256\}$ and report the best result for all possible combinations of code rates and modulation schemes.
-We adjusted the BPG encoder's quantization parameter to ensure the encoded file size did not exceed the maximum bit capacity determined by the code rate and modulation order.
-Due to the block-wise nature of LDPC coding, some configurations resulted in longer symbol lengths compared to the semantic system.
+Our system outputs I/Q symbols directly without relying on conventional modulation.
+This enables end-to-end optimization, unlike~\cite{ding2024adaptive}, which employs traditional modulation and quantization.
+For the BPG+LDPC+QAM configuration, we explored combinations of LDPC code rates from the set $\{(3072, 6144),\ (3072, 4608),\ (1536, 4608)\}$, corresponding to code rates of $1/2$, $2/3$, and $1/3$, respectively, along with QAM modulation orders of $\{4,\ 16,\ 64,\ 256\}$.
+We report the best performance across all combinations.
+The BPG quantization parameter is adjusted to fit the symbol budget defined by the code rate and modulation.
+Due to LDPC's block structure, some settings yield slightly longer symbol lengths than our semantic baseline.